 Sometimes Early Waking is actually causing over tiredness!
 If your child is losing a couple of hours of sleep each morning, this can easily causes over tiredness, which then wakes them early!
 All to easily, your child gets caught in a vicious cycle which needs breaking.

 3) Falling asleep – Check that your child really does have good sleep skills to fall asleep relatively independently.

 Parents often think their child is really good at getting themselves to sleep if they fall asleep within minutes of going to bed.
-Often these children are so tired that they are simply dropping to sleep, crashing to sleep or conking out, without actually doing much to get themselves to sleep.
-When the child then wakes at 5am, it is nearly impossible for them to settle themselves back to sleep again as they don’t have the skills they need, and there is almost none of the sleep hormone Melatonin left to help them by this time of the morning.
+However these children are often so tired that they are simply dropping to sleep, crashing to sleep without actually doing much to get themselves to sleep at bedtime.
+When this child then wakes at 5am, it is nearly impossible for them to settle themselves back to sleep again as they don’t have the skills they need, and there is almost none of the sleep hormone Melatonin left to help them by this time of the morning.

-4) Consistency – I often see desperate parents who try different plans, techniques or tools to help their child to sleep longer.
-Many will try a new technique for a couple of nights before moving on to the next method.
+4) Consistency – I often see desperate parents who, understandably, try different plans, techniques or tools to help their child to sleep longer.
+Many will try a new technique for just a couple of nights before moving on to the next method.
 Any new plan needs to be followed consistently for at least one week, ideally longer, before you see any real benefit.

-5) Habitual waking – If you can completely rule out overtiredness as a factor, and your child is waking happily each morning and coping well throughout the day, their early rising may be caused by habit.
+5) Habitual waking – If you can completely rule out over tiredness or under tiredness as factors, and your child is waking happily each morning and coping well throughout the day, their early rising may be caused by habit.
 They have simply got in to a rhythm where their body clock (circadian rhythm) has become programmed to start the day super early.